nikithamarythomas/Box_Shooter/README.md

 - **Level 1**: Earn points by hitting green boxes; other boxes are neutral.
 - **Level 2**: Earn points by hitting green boxes, but hitting other boxes will deduct points.

-## 🤝 Contributing

-Feel free to fork this project, submit issues, or make pull requests.
-Contributions to add new levels, refine gameplay, or introduce new features are always welcome!

 ## 📄 License